Worried about your first opera experience?

 When to arrive

-If you’re late the ushers will usually ask you to wait until after the overture or even after the first act!
+It is recommended to arrive no later than 30 minutes prior to curtain time.
+If you’re late, there is a late seating plan that will allow you to enter at a good time.
 Opera Omaha provides live video in the lobby of the Orpheum Theater for patrons who arrive late or step out of the auditorium before the act break.

 During the opera

-Out of respect for other opera-goers, please don’t whisper, talk, eat, or open candy wrappers.
+Like a movie theater, talking and noise should be limited.
 It’s also important to turn your cell phone and other electronic devices off.
 Please note that no photography or recording of any kind is permitted.

 The house staff and ushers